-The majority of its funding is received from the Health Service Executive and Pobal.
-The Pobal support ceased on 31st March 2020.
+The majority of its funding is received from the Health Service Executive.

 The company as a charity is governed by the Charities Acts 1961,1973 & 2009.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been applied consistently to all the years presented ,unless otherwise stated.